KundanChourasiya/User-Registration-RestApi-Springboot-Aws-Docker-Nginx/README.md

     ```
 13. Create docker-compose file to build docker services.

-    Note: here we can use env file also for environment variable.
+    *Note*: here we can use env file also for environment variable.
      ```
      docker-compose.yml
      ```